 Some of the Brill's top composers -- Neil Diamond, Neil Sedaka, Burt Bacharach, Carole King -- hit gold by recording their own music.

 ~~ Who else worked at the Brill?
-Wikipedia has a longer list ~~
+Here's a fuller list with some detailed descriptions.

 There's some debate on this, and a good way to see where you stand is to listen to the 10 tunes below!
-Is there a coherent sound, or just some common elements?
+Decide for yourself: Is there a coherent sound, or just some common elements?

 It's safe to say that in the late '50s through the '60s, Brill Building songwriters cranked out blissful, poppy tunes that were teen-friendly but not trivial.
 String sections were a common thread, as were Latin influences.
 Lyrics, of course, could get silly but often revolved around that one true rock-and-roll theme: the vagaries of love.

 ~ Here's a nice writeup on the Brill Building sound ~